 Liberty Cap Trail (7 miles) - Trail winds across gently sloping Monument Mesa through pinyon-juniper forest and sagebrush flats for 5.5 miles to Liberty Cap rock sculpture.
 Ideal for horseback riding.
 Last 1.5 miles drops steeply to Grand Valley.

 North Thoroughfare Canyon Trail (8.5 miles) - Ascent on maintained trail followed by undeveloped route through remote No Thoroughfare Canyon.
 Canyon walls rise more than 400 feet above floor.
 Steep terrain!

-Overall, Colorado National Monument is the 63rd most popular walking & backpacking of all 72 hiking in Colorado.
+Overall, Colorado National Monument is the 64th most popular hiking trail of all 72 hikes in Colorado.